jsdelivrbot/titanium/docs/README.md

 `<link rel="stylesheet" type="text/css" href="titanium.css">`

+### Get the beta version

+Warning: this version may be unstable and buggy.
+Use at your own risk.

+`<link rel="stylesheet" type="text/css" href="https://cdn.rawgit.com/rappatic/titaniumcss/master/beta/ti-beta.css">`

 ### Get specific files

 It's possible to only link to specific files in Titanium, if you're only using a small part of it.